othim/py-ncsm/README.txt

   20    -7.77277   632          1892         4411          29            exact

   ------------------------- END output_file.txt -------------------------------
+- The format needed in the interaction files is described in the README file in the directory 'interactions/'.

-- To benchmark the code, you can verify that the output from running the example input files are the same as in example-inout-files/out_benchmark/
+- To benchmark the code, you can verify that the output from running the example input files are the same as in 'example-inout-files/out_benchmark/'.

 - Have fun!